SethRobertson/GitBestPractices/0main.md

 demand this as well.

-What is a good reason is if you feel you may be cherry-picking commits a lot.
+What is a good reason is if you feel you may be cherry-picking commits a lot (though this too if often a sign of bad workflow).
 Having one or a small number of commits to pick instead of one here, one there, and half of this other one make your problem much much harder later (and typically will lead to merge conflicts when the doner branch is finally merged in).

+Another good reason is to ensure each commit compiles (important for git-bisect), represents a different easily understood concept (important for archeology).

 `git rebase -i`, `git add -p`, and `git reset -p` can fix commits up in post-production by splitting different concepts, merging fixes to